 Over the years and continuing into the future, the CDD has partnered with local and state organizations to develop and implement outreach entities that will:

-- ensure the CDD’s efforts are directly connected to education, community inclusion, and family support issues, and
+- Ensure the CDD’s efforts are directly connected to education, community inclusion, and family support issues, and

 The CDD is staffed by Texas A&M University faculty and professionals who represent a wide range of human service disciplines.
-Need to contact someone in particular?